yalibian/VISO/README.md

 # vis-optimization

 ### Introduction
 The optimization algorithm is one of the most important concepts in deep learning to optimize neural networks. people can get various optimization algorithms in every deep learning library easily.These algorithms, however, are often used as black-box optimizers.
 Thus, it's a little difficult to understand every algorithms strengths and weaknesses.
 We try 7 different optimization algorithms on different objective functions (strongly convex, convex, non-convex) with detailed visualizations and diagnostics.
-We hope this would help people comprehend the behavior of different optimization algorithms intuitively and put the algorithms to use in the certain environment..
+We hope this would help people comprehend the behavior of different optimization algorithms intuitively and put the algorithms to use in the certain environment.

 ### Related works
 Before we start the project, we read some relevant papers.
 Sebastian Ruder in ”An overview of gradient descent optimization algorithms” [8] provides the behavior of different algorithms that will allow using.
 This paper looks at different variants of the optimization algorithm, introduces the most common optimization algorithms and investigates additional strategies for optimizing gradient descent.
 It's pity that in its visualization part, there are almost 2D figures and they cannot interact with users (The paper also post in the author's website).
 "An Interactive Tutorial on Numerical Optimization"[6] is a pretty good example of visualizing optimization algorithms.
 However, we find it doesn't conclude some classical algorithms, such as Adagrad, Adam, and BFGS etc.